E-commerce

 There’s also a timing advantage: 3D assets can be created before physical products exist, enabling marketing campaigns to launch simultaneously with manufacturing completion rather than waiting for product samples.

-Leading retailers report measurable ROI within 6-12 months — DFS achieved 22x return on investment, while the combination of 94% higher conversion and 40% lower returns compounds to significant margin improvement.
+Leading retailers are reporting measurable results within 6-12 months of deployment.DFS reported a 22x returnon its own investment, and the combination of 94% higher conversion and 40% lower returns compounds into a substantial shift in unit economics for retailers who move early.

-The Window Is Closing — But It’s Still Open
+The Window Is Closing, but It’s Still Open

 Only 1-15% of online retailers actively use AR and 3D product visualisation today, yet the majority are adopting or considering implementation within the next two years.
 That gap represents the remaining differentiation opportunity.

-The static packshot isn’t quite dead yet — but its replacement has arrived.
+The static packshot isn’t quite dead yet, but its replacement has arrived.

 Implementation quality determines outcomes: low-fidelity 3D damages brands, while high-fidelity digital twins build trust and drive sales.